 Nathan Page was born in Kingston, Ontario, where he began writing and acting at an early age.
 He moved to Toronto in 2010 and now, in addition to writing The Montague Twins, he is a therapist for children who have autism.

 Nina Nesseth is a professional science communicator whose background is rooted in biomedical sciences and science communication, with special interest in human biology.
 She is a staff scientist at Science North in Sudbury, Ontario.
-Nina's The Science of Orphan Black: The Official Companion, co-written with Casey Griffin, will be published by ECW Press in August 2017.
+Nina's debut, The Science of Orphan Black: The Official Companion, co-written with Casey Griffin, was published by ECW Press in August 2017.

 Unable to face a day job or growing up, Mya Smith took to writing books.
 She has an incorrigible affection for bloody fairy tales, climbing up inadvisable objects, & breathing fire.
 One day, she hopes to walk away from an explosion, preferably with sunglasses on.
 Mya is a bicoastal entity living in Portland, Oregon, and is working on a way to split herself into three identical beings with the ability to mindmeld from many states away.
 It’s a process.